hashrocket/hr-til/README.md

 [![Circle CI](https://circleci.com/gh/hashrocket/hr-til.svg?style=svg)](https://circleci.com/gh/hashrocket/hr-til) [![Code Climate](https://codeclimate.com/github/hashrocket/hr-til/badges/gpa.svg)](https://codeclimate.com/github/hashrocket/hr-til)

-Welcome to the Hashrocket 'Today I Learned' repository.

 > TIL is a project by Hashrocket to catalogue the sharing & accumulation of
 > knowledge as it happens day-to-day.
 Posts have a 200-word limit and any
 > Hashrocket team member can contribute.